juanje1/FeedmeMVP/README.md

 # FeedmeMVP
-Application for showing a post list with MVP Architecture, Dagger2, Retrofit2, Rx, Moshi and DataBinding
+Application for showing a post list with MVP Architecture, Dagger2, Retrofit2, Moshi, RxJava2 and DataBinding

 ## Description
 The application has the following characteristics: